smartlook/UnityPackage/README.md

 ## Features

-* Session recording
+* Session recordings
 * Event tracking
+* Funnels

 ## Start guide

-### 1. Install Smartlook package
+### 1. Install Smartlook Unity package

-* Download the most recent package from releases: Smartlook.unitypackage
+* Download the most recent package from [Releases](https://github.com/smartlook/UnityPackage/releases).
-* This package can be installed via Unity menu: Assets->Import Package->Custom Package.
-Or just double click it and import it into your project.
+* Install the package in Unity: Assets -> Import Package -> Custom Package.
+Or just double click the package and import it into your project.

 ### 2. Initialize Smartlook